List of Spawn characters

 The comic book series Spawn, published by Image Comics, contains a variety of characters: the allies of the protagonist and his antagonists.
+Some of them went on to have spin-offs or debuted from spin-offs.

 Spawn, the main character of the series, is a CIA operative who was sent to hell, later protecting humanity from the war between heaven and hell.